techidaily/site-facebook/source/_posts/beyond-exits-the-rationale-behind-facebooks-stay.md

 ## Facebook Reaches 2 Billion Daily Active Users

- Facebook announced in a[Meta Newsroom post](https://about.fb.com/news/2023/03/facebook-today-and-tomorrow/) that the platform had reached its highest number of daily active users ever: 2 billion.
+ Facebook announced in a [Meta Newsroom post](https://about.fb.com/news/2023/03/facebook-today-and-tomorrow/) that the platform had reached its highest number of daily active users ever: 2 billion.

 In the post, Facebook Head Tom Alison said: